 As anyone who has been to the blog site recently knows, it is been stagnant and that is putting it mildly.
 I have struggled to find blog topics that won’t cause more grief and aggravation than dialogue.
-I decided to return to my roots and find the topics that resonated with me when I took a leap of faith and started down the road to being my own ‘boss’.
+The world as we know it has changed exponentially in the last two years.
+Cov-id has changed us in ways that we haven’t even begun to accept.
+With that in mind, I decided to return to my roots and find the topics that resonated with me when I took a leap of faith and started down the road to being my own ‘boss’.

 My search led me back to a set of ground rules entitled “The Warrior’s Battle Cry”.
-In the infancy of our company, it was printed on our company journals, hang beside my desk, and became the basis for our company name.
+In the infancy of our company, it was printed on our company journals, was on the wall beside my desk, and became the basis for our company name.
 They captured the essence of our mission.
 It didn’t hurt that I come from a long line of warriors, male and female.

 As I reviewed the ground rules, it occurred to me that they are as valid today as they were when they were first printed on the cover of those journals.
 I have no idea who the author was but they have my eternal gratitude for taking the time to put them in writing.